kumavis/talk-dweb-2018/README.md

-MetaMask talk for devcon3 in Cancun 2017
+MetaMask talk for dweb2 in San Francisco 2018